ganeshkbhat/pickler/README.md

 npm module implements the python pickle-like binary protocols for serializing and de-serializing a javascript object structure as in python

 [Pickle Reference: https://docs.python.org/3/library/pickle.html#module-pickle](https://docs.python.org/3/library/pickle.html#module-pickle)

+### INDEVELOPMENT - DO NOT INSTALL

+The version 0.0.2 will start having the actual usable pickle module